blockchain/blockchain-wallet-v4-frontend/packages/blockchain-info-components/README.md

 # Blockchain-Info-Components

 A shared UI components library for blockchain.info applications.

 ## Deprecation Warning

-This library will soon be fully dedicated and removed.
+This library will soon be fully deprecated and removed.
 New and existing applications should now use/migrate to the new components [library](https://github.com/blockchain/components).

 ## Adding New Icons

 1. Open an incognito window
 2. Navigate to https://icomoon.io/app/#/select
 3. Drag and drop src/Fonts/Icomoon/selection.json